 Ernest Hemingway Loved Polydactyl Cats

 Have you ever wondered why polydactyl cats are sometimes referred to as Hemingway cats?
-Well, it’s because Ernest Hemingway absolutely loved them.
+Well, it’s because Ernest Hemingway loved them.
 After he was gifted a white, polydactyl cat named Snow Ball by a ship’s captain, Ernest Hemingway developed a serious affection for these multi-toed kitties.

 The Condition Was Very Common Among Maine Coon Cats